MotokiAmano/KOmega-Gallery/Simple/L12_Heisenberg/README.md

 By performing,
 ```
-./SSKomega
+./Komega.out
 ```
-one can perform Sakurai-Sugira method and obtain the eigenvalues and eigenvectors in the specified region.
+one can perform BiCG method and obtain the solutions of (zI-H)x=b.

-## Parameters in SS method
+## Parameters in BiCG method
-Parameters are directly specifid in the source code (SSKomega.c).
+Parameters are directly specifid in the source code (Komega.c).

 Parameters used Komega are following two.